jessopaa/cipal/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/) [![Jessop et al. (2025)](https://img.shields.io/badge/CITE%20THIS%20PAPER!-20B800)](https://doi.org/10.1037/rev0000564)

-*The latest version of CIPAL has been tested with Python 3.14*
+*The latest version of CIPAL has been tested with Python 3.14.2*

 This repository contains the latest implementation of CIPAL in [Python](https://www.python.org/).
-It is intended for researchers looking for the most up-to-date version of CIPAL.
+It is intended for researchers looking for the most up-to-date version of the core CIPAL framework.
 You are welcome to use the materials in this repository in accordance with the *CC-BY Attribution 4.0 International* license.
 If you run simulations with CIPAL in your research, please cite the article below and not this repository directly:

 **Jessop, A., Pine, J., & Gobet, F. (2025).
 Chunk-based incremental processing and learning: An integrated theory of word discovery, implicit statistical learning, and speed of lexical processing.
 Psychological Review, 132(6), 1340–1374. <https://doi.org/10.1037/rev0000564>**